List of centroids

 The following is a list of centroids of various two-dimensional and three-dimensional objects.
 The centroid of an object $X$ in $n$-dimensional space is the intersection of all hyperplanes that divide $X$ into two parts of equal moment about the hyperplane.
 Informally, it is the "average" of all points of $X$.
-For an object of uniform composition, the centroid of a body is also its center of mass.
+For an object of uniform composition, or in other words, has the same density at all points, the centroid of a body is also its center of mass.
 In the case of two-dimensional objects shown below, the hyperplanes are simply lines.

 2-D Centroids

 For each two-dimensional shape below, the area and the centroid coordinates $(\bar{x},\bar{y})$ are given: